geotera26/final_project/README.md

 	II.
 P04_N02_Hx_200.jpg ; P04_N02_Ey_200.jpg
     	Description: Cross-correlations of the Hx and Ey components of P04 and N02 receivers.
-These are examples of the figures the ambnoise.m can output.
+These are examples of the figures that ambnoise.m can output.